KiranGopalakrishnan/Flighthub-Tripbuilder/README.md

 and you can access the project at www.yourdomain.com/public/api

-Test your rpoject Installation by accessing the docs at www.yourdomain.com/public/api
+Test your poject Installation by accessing the docs at www.yourdomain.com/public/api

 End with an example of getting some data out of the system or using it for a little demo